About

 Furniture Finishing

-In Rosemount Technology Centre's, Furniture Finishing program, acquire the knowledge, skills and attitudes required to perform tasks such as finishing used and new furniture; mixing opaque colours, the application of special finishes, preparation of wood surfaces,acquire the knowledge of health and safety rules and measures; knowledge of furniture styles, and starting a small business.
+In Rosemount Technology Centre's, Furniture Finishing program, acquire the knowledge, skills and attitudes required to perform tasks such as finishing used and new furniture; mixing opaque colours, the application acquire the knowledge of health and safety rules and measures; knowledge of furniture styles, and starting a small business.

 Here are some of the things you will learn: